 Negotiating with companies to bring jobs back to America

 Other Issues, etc.

-All of the options which an individual can select are based on specific visible and reviewable actions that Donald Trump and his cabinet have made since he was elected President on January 20th of this year.
+All of the options an individual can select are based on specific visible and reviewable actions that Donald Trump and his cabinet have made since he was elected President on January 20th of this year.

 Section 2: What Actions to Take Next?